robinsax/canvas/README.md

 canvas is designed for minimalism and extensibility.
 *Especially its documentation...* (I'm working on this).

-The following code samples define a Breakfast model, an API endpoint that serves an instance of it, and a view that displays it.
+The following code samples define a web application consisting of a breakfast model, an API endpoint that serves an instance of it, and a page which contains a view that displays it.

-The model and controller:
+The model and controllers (`breakfast/__init__.py`):

 ```python
 #   Import canvas.